Risto-Stevcev/iac-protocol/intro.rst

 easier to find properties and functionality when documentation is scarce.

-If you would like to contribute and the plugin interface for the application is not in Python, please send me an email so that I can help you create an interface.
+If you would like to contribute and the plugin interface for the application is not in Python, see the :ref:`protocol` for how to implement the IAC protocol.
+If you still need help, don't hesitate to send me an email so that I can help you create an interface.
 The license is BSD and allows you to create a fork of this project with the proper credits, but in order to keep everything standardized and in one place, I recommend sending a pull request and contributing to this project directly.
 I'll strongly consider any suggestions in design